 The tofu comes in so many different forms from crispy deep fried tofu with miso (so good!), chilled avocado tofu, and grilled eggplant and vegetables rolled in tofu skin.

 Even if you don’t think you like tofu, give Sorano a try as Japanese tofu is far better than anywhere else.

-Cost for a Main Dish: Small dishes from 700 yen.
+Cost for a Main Dish: Small dishes from 750 yen.